Dreams (1990 film): Cancelled sequences

 Dreams was initially composed of 11 sequences, but was trimmed down to nine before filming began.
 Nearly three months into shooting, the ninth sequence was also abandoned.
 Nogami said this was due to the ninth segment and its on-location shooting in the United States being estimated to cost $3 million of the film's $14 million budget.
 Titled "A Wonderful Dream", the cancelled final sequence featured "I" having breakfast in a foreign hotel when he hears a loud commotion and turns on the television to see announcers from various countries reveal that humanity has staved off nuclear extinction with a global peace treaty having been signed.
 He looks out a window to see crowds of people throwing guns and other weapons into a pile while shouting for joy.
 In a move similar to the fourth wall-breaking scene of Kurosawa's One Wonderful Sunday (1947), the film was set to end with the viewing audience being called upon to join in with the applause.
 Coppola even gave Kurosawa some advice on how to save money for the long shots of crowds by cutting cork into human shapes and placing them in flowing water to simulate jostling and shoving.
 Nogami said Kurosawa found the idea interesting, but never actually tested it.
 With the scrapping of "A Wonderful Dream", "The Village of the Water Mills" segment was moved from sixth place, to the film's last.
 In an interview with Nobuhiko Obayashi, Kurosawa described another sequence he really wanted to make that featured the asura at Kōfuku-ji coming to life and juggling the Temple of the Golden Pavilion, Kiyomizu-dera and others while its three faces argue with each other, before deciding to watch the moon rise at Mount Wakakusa.
 But the director said the "issues of the Kyoto temples aren't global problems."
 Jim Bailey of the Los Angeles Times reported that another sequence was scrapped due to how much it would cost to use special effects to make people appear to be flying.

-Release
+Release and reception

 Dreams was screened out of competition at the 1990 Cannes Film Festival on May 10, 1990.
 It opened in Japanese theaters that same month.
 The film debuted in New York and Los Angeles on August 24, 1990.